sem22-dev/griq/readme.md

 # GRIQ

-**GRIQ** is a lightweight HTTP tunneling service, now powered by Python, that allows you to expose your local servers to the internet through secure tunnels.
+**GRIQ** is a lightweight HTTP tunneling service that allows you to expose your local servers to the internet through secure tunnels.

 ---